mikakrooswijk/cordova-mongodb-storage/README.md

 #####iOS
 * Run pod install in iOS folder of your project.
+For more information on cocoapods please look [here](https://guides.cocoapods.org/using/getting-started.html).
 * Be sure to set the `Deployment Target` to at least iOS `11.0` in your `.xcodeproj` file.